jcamier/stock-rag/README.md

 - **REST API**: Clean API design suitable for agent integration
 - **Docker Support**: Containerized deployment with Docker Compose

+## Important Note: SEC Data Access

+**⚠️ SEC Blocking Issue**: During development, we encountered 403 Forbidden errors when attempting to directly access SEC EDGAR URLs from our Docker containers.
+The SEC appears to block automated requests from certain IP ranges or user agents.

+**Workaround for POC**: For this proof of concept, we manually downloaded the Apple 10-K filings and placed them in the `sample_documents/` directory:
+- `aapl-20230930.html` (2023 10-K)
+- `aapl-20240928.html` (2024 10-K)

+The system is configured to use these local files via `file://` URLs instead of direct SEC access.

+**Production Considerations**: For production use, consider:
+- Implementing proper SEC-compliant user agents and rate limiting
+- Using official SEC APIs or data feeds
+- Implementing retry logic with exponential backoff
+- Using proxy services or different hosting environments

 ## Quick Start

 ### Prerequisites